williamczuba/TrainTrack/README.md

 William Czubakowski - Primary: Team Management and Full-Stack development; Secondary: Repository Management

-# To Vendor Dependencies
+# To Vendor Dependencies - Use godep
 If you write more go code that utilizes an import:
 1) CD into the project (TrainTrack/)
 2) Run "godep save ./..."
-3) That's it!
+That's it!

 # To make a docker slug of this app:
 1) Make sure you have docker installed.